AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-5.md

   )
 ```

-Behind the scenes, Node.js uses its capabilities, like wrapping code in an IIFE, and then the V8 engine executes the code.
-When you `require('./sum.js')` in another module, Node.js performs several steps to load and execute the module.
+Behind the scenes, Nodejs uses its capabilities, like wrapping code in an IIFE, and then the V8 engine executes the code.
+When you `require('./sum.js')` in another module, Nodejs performs several steps to load and execute the module.
 There are five key steps involved in this process to ensure the module is properly loaded, compiled, and executed.
 Let's explore what these five steps are.

 ### 5 Steps to Load and Execute a Module